podestplatz/FreeCAD-blog/posts/dev-logs.rst

   :format: html

 This is a daily updated log of the work I do on the `BCF-plugin`_ for FreeCAD

+**July 25th:** Today I checked that my algorithm for drawing lines worked, and thus have written a simple test case (`viewController-test.py`) that draws the lines, specified in a prepared BCF file.
+These three lines are 5000mm long and lie directly on each coordinate axis.
+This was done in `commit 1910afd`_.

+Then I have written a nicer introduction to the wiki__ pages, including a short BCF primer, to get anyone started on this topic.

+__ Wikipage_

+The remaining time of the day I investigated how clipping planes can be drawn in FreeCAD.
+Therefore I first looked into the source code which led me to the documentation of the coin library.
+In addition to the knowledge of how to use it I also wanted to know more about the mathematics behind it.
+At the end of the workday I felt confident to start working on the function `createClippingPlane()` in `viewController.py`__, which is for one not finished and for the other not pushed to github.
+That I will do tomorrow.

+__ `frontend.viewController.py`_

 **July 24th:** Right now, during closing FreeCAD for the day, I thought "Man I like FreeCAD more and more!"